Holocaust Memorial Day

 Region(s): All of UK

-Holocaust Memorial Day takes place annually on the 27th January, the anniversary of the liberation of Auschwitz-Birkenau, the largest Nazi death camp.
-It is an international day to remember the six million Jews murdered during the Holocaust and the millions of other people killed under the Nazi persecution of other groups and in the more recent genocides in Cambodia, Rwanda, Bosnia and Darfur.
+On Holocaust Memorial Day we remember the six million Jews murdered during the Holocaust, alongside the millions of people murdered under Nazi persecution of other groups and during more recent genocides in Cambodia, Rwanda, Bosnia and Darfur.
 It is an occasion for everyone to come together to learn, remember, reflect and consider what action we can take to stand up to hatred, discrimination and racism in the world today.

 - Theme Vision document that looks at different way to interpret this year’s theme.